-When Sonya was a baby, a friend of mine was taking about wanting another child.
+When Sonya was a baby, a friend of mine was talking about wanting another child.
 At the time, I was in graduate school, getting a stipend for teaching while also working at Starbucks (side note: I loved that job), and my husband was working at Radio Shack not quite full time.
 I think our combined salary that first year was something like $35K.

 “You should have another baby,” I said to her, mostly because I knew that’s what she wanted.
 Her son was 8 and she dreamed of having a little girl.
 “No,” she said.
 “My husband says it’s too much money.”